 The programme offers a comprehensive examination of the role of law within the contemporary healthcare environment.
 It provides a sound knowledge and understanding of the institutions and organisations associated with medical law and the interrelationships between them.

-The LLM (Medical Law) is suitable for law graduates and practising lawyers and legal executives with an interest in developing their knowledge of medical law and health policy.
+The LLM in Medical Law is suitable for you, if you are a law graduate or a practising lawyer, or legal executive, with an interest in developing your knowledge of medical law and health policy.

 Apply online for the LLM in Medical Law: